juhp/fbrnch/README.md

 ```
 which will confirm which branches you want, unless unless given.

+Optionally a mock build can be done first.

 ### Building
 #### Cloning and switching branch
 ```
 $ fbrnch clone [package] ...
 ```
+(one can also clone all one's packages or another user's packages).

 ```
 $ fbrnch switch -b master [package] ...